Spread the love

 Lower Zambezi National Park is a protected area in the south of Zambia, and a UNESCO World Heritage Site.
 The park is home to a variety of wildlife, including lions, leopards, elephants and rhinos, and is also home to a range of archaeological sites, offering a unique insight into the country’s past.
 As well as exploring the wildlife, visitors can take part in a range of activities, such as game drives, bird watching and cultural visits to nearby villages.

-See also Exploring Kenya's Cultural Heritage Sites
+See also Exploring the Cultural Heritage Sites in Maharashtra

 Lower Zambezi National Park is also home to a number of ancient rock paintings, which offer a unique insight into the country’s past.
 The park is also home to a range of traditional arts and crafts, which offer a unique insight into the country’s culture and heritage.
 Visitors can explore the many markets and craft stalls, as well as take part in a range of cultural activities, such as traditional dancing and music.